rayxie11/tesla_challenge/CANDIDATE_README.txt

 "a_star.h" and "astar.cpp" contain the class Astar which is a framework for the A* search algorithm.

-"structs.h" contains three structs that are helpful in solving this Challenge
+"structs.h" contains three structs that are helpful in solving this Challenge.

 "path.h" and "path.cpp" contain the class Path which stores the waypoints from initial to goal chargers.